 Catharsis is the release and relief of strong or repressed emotions.
 The term “catharsis” derives from the Greek word katharsis meaning “purification” or “cleansing.”
 In the realm of psychology, the American Psychological Association defines catharsis as "the discharge of effects connected to traumatic events that had previously been repressed by bringing these events back into consciousness and re-experiencing them."

 As it applies to film and art, emotional catharsis can be the result of the emotional effect of a tragic drama.
-Heroes in cathartic films often experience a cathartic release that leads to a restoration.
+Heroes in cathartic stories often experience a cathartic release that leads to a restoration.

 What is catharsis composed of in storytelling?